varnish/varnish-wiki/source/start/httpcaching_basics.rst

 - **instead**, a 304 (not modified) response will be returned without any message body.

-**If-none-match**
+**If-None-Match**

-Example of an If-none-match header:
+Example of an If-None-Match header:

   If-None-Match: "1edec-3e3073913b100"

-The if-none-match **request header** field is used with a method to make it conditional.
+The If-None-Match **request header** field is used with a method to make it conditional.
 The purpose of this feature is to allow efficient updates of cached information with a minimum amount of transaction overhead.

 **Vary**

-The vary response header indicates the response returned by the origin server
+The Vary response header indicates the response returned by the origin server
 - may vary depending on headers received in the request.
 - The most common usage of vary is to use